JorySmith/InvoiceProject/README.md

 # InvoiceProject

-An invoice web receipt with a resposnive table and a printing button.
+An invoice web receipt with a responsive table and a printing button.

 Live demo: https://jorysmith.github.io/InvoiceProject/